 What Does Oakmoss Smell Like?

-The woodsy nature of oakmoss imparts a warm, intense and damp earthy smell when used in perfumery.
+Oakmoss has a woodsy nature that imparts a warm, intense and damp earthy smell when used in perfumery.

 Variations of Oakmoss in Perfumery: